alexflo104/Movie-Data-Analysis/README.md

 ## SQL

-1. Which film has the highest score with more than 300,000 votes after the year 1985 - 1990
+1. Which film has the highest score with more than 300,000 votes between the year 1985 - 1990

+- First thing I decided to do is determine the variables I needed.
+So I needed the year, name, company, score, and votes.
+- I decided to include company so tha the stakeholder has more context about the film other than the name.
+- From here we seperated the movies to show only those with 300,000 votes or above
+- We also made sure to that the year was between the year 1985 - 1990
+- Lastly we ordered it by score and descending in order to display the highest score film at the top.

+Query:

 ````sql
 SELECT year, name, company, Score, votes